-Those pupils who have a larger gap in their learning may require a higher level of support.
-The type of support will be decided by the class teacher and SENDCo.
-This support may be delivered by a teacher or teaching assistant and may be delivered outside of the classroom as an intervention.
-This additional support will be discussed with parents at Parent Consultation meetings, or more frequently if required.
+Those pupils who have a larger gap in their learning may require a support.
+The type of higher level of will be support the class teacher and SENDCo. decided by support This may be delivered by a teacher or teaching assistant and may be of the classroom as an intervention. delivered outside This additionalsupport will be discussed with parents Parent at Consultation meetings, or more frequently if required.

-Children with more complex/ongoing needs may require further support from outside agencies/professionals.
-Parents are consulted in advance and the appropriate support is planned for the child in consultation with the professional, SENDCo, teacher and parent.
+Children with more complex/ongoing needs may require further support fromoutside agencies/professionals.
+Parents are consulted in advance is planned for the child in appropriate support and the consultation with the professional, SENDCo, teacher and parent.